The gift of food given in the name of Jesus Christ does so much more than just fill an empty stomach…

-For a donation of $200 (£144), you can help provide food for 2 entire families for a month.
-Or, for $1,000 (£720), you could help feed 10 families for a month.
+For a donation of $25 (£18), you can help provide food to a refugee for a month.
+You could also help an entire family for $100 (£72) or even 10 families for $1,000 (£720).
 Ultimately, this donation of food can create an open door for sharing the Gospel.

 We are compelled at World Compassion to stand up against the injustice of displacement and poverty and be a demonstration of the love of God to those who are lost and alone.

 As our partner pastor in Iraq said so well, “It’s time for the church to rise up and say, ‘Here I am.
 I can do something for you,’ – to be a family for those who lost their families.”

 Please take the time to pray and ask God how He is calling you to share during this humanitarian crisis.
 Every gift counts – so just follow the Holy Spirit’s leading as you give.
 God Bless.